xaur/decred-news/guidelines.md

 ### Chat links

-For links to chat messages always use Matrix links, specifically matrix.to links (don't use riot.im links).
+For links to chat messages always use Matrix links over Discord or Telegram links.

+Currently, we use links that open target messages in a web client hosted at `chat.decred.org`:

+> Share your updates for the next issue in our [#journal](https://chat.decred.org/#/room/#journal:decred.org) chat room.

+In the future we should start using `matrix.to` links or even `mxc://` links, when they become easy to use.

 For links to files that were uploaded to Matrix, don't link to file directly.
 Instead, link to (relevant) message that uploaded it.
 It is trivial to open the message and download the file, but it is not trivial to find the message by the direct file link.